 How Employee Engagement Impacts Workplace Satisfaction

-Consider three key ways to boost employee engagement.
+The following are three ways to boost employee engagement:

-- Effective Onboarding: According to SHRM data, employee turnover can reach as high as 50% in the first 18 months of employment.
+- Effective Onboarding: According to SHRM data, employee turnover may reach as high as 50% in the first 18 months of employment.
 Onboard with retention in mind to avoid these concerning statistics.

-- Regular 1:1s with Direct Reports: Encourage your managers to skip the annual performance reviews and go with regular, 1:1 checkups to see what's working and what isn't with employees on a given project.
+- Regular 1:1s with Direct Reports: Encourage your managers to skip the annual performance reviews and go with frequent, 1:1 checkups with employees to see what's working and what isn't on a given project.

 BerniePortal tip: An efficient way to gauge employee satisfaction is through an eNPS survey.
 The BerniePortal Performance Management feature survey tool allows leadership teams to send out individual and organizational-wide surveys.
 Surveys only take a few minutes to create, but their data is invaluable.